TheBananaWolf/91downloader/README.md

 # 91 Video Downloader

-A Python-based GUI application that automates the process of extracting and downloading videos from 91xxxx web pages.
+A Python-based GUI/CLI application that automates the process of extracting and downloading videos from 91xxxx web pages.

 ## Features